Skip to Main Content

 • Crowdfunding: An option for raising money from community members and supporters, sometimes in exchange for a reward or equity.

 • Peer-to-peer lending: A company or group of investors decides whether to loan you money.
-Typically, it’s more informal and lending requirements are less stringent than a bank loan.
+Typically, it’s more informal and lending requirements are less stringent than those for a bank loan.

 • Microloans: Smaller loans, typically offered to underserved communities.